Huragan11/UML-diagram-implementations/README.md

 MP1 focuses on validating class fields and handling all the exceptions.
-MP2 focuses on relations between classes with different kind of associations
+MP2 focuses on relations between classes with different kind of associations MP3 focuses on implemantation of class inheritance known in UML such as Multi-aspect, dynamic, overlapping and multi-inheritance